How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Colorado?

-Colorado imposes a usury limit of 45% maximum for consumer loans.
-Charging interest above the legal limit is considered usury and can result in penalties — in Colorado, the consequence is: excess interest voided.
+Colorado caps interest at 45% maximum for consumer loans.
+Charging above the legal limit is usury - in Colorado, the penalty is: excess interest voided.
+Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Colorado?

-Notarization is not required for a promissory note to be legally valid in Colorado.
-However, notarizing the document is strongly recommended — it deters forgery claims, simplifies enforcement in court, and makes the note self-authenticating as evidence.
+Notarization is not required in Colorado for a promissory note to be legally valid.
+Notarizing it anyway is strongly recommended - it deters forgery claims, simplifies court enforcement, and makes the note self-authenticating as evidence.
 Having 1 witness is also recommended.

-What happens if the borrower defaults on a promissory note in Colorado?
+What happens if a borrower defaults on a promissory note in Colorado?

-If the borrower defaults, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and pursue legal action in Colorado court.
+Upon default, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and file suit in Colorado court.
 Lenders have 6 years from the date of default to file a lawsuit under Colorado's statute of limitations for written contracts.

 What must be included in a Colorado Installment Promissory Note?

 A valid Installment Promissory Note in Colorado must include: Written agreement signed by borrower; Payment schedule; Interest rate disclosure; Late fee terms.
-Our platform automatically includes all required elements for Colorado in your generated document, formatted to meet state standards.
+Our platform automatically includes all required elements formatted to Colorado standards.

 Ready to Create Your Colorado Installment Promissory Note?